leonardr/botfriend/README.md

 We're going to split the "download a random web page" part of the bot from the "pick a random phrase" part.
-The "pick a random phrase" part will run every time the bot is asked to post something, but the "download a random web page" part will run once a day.
+The "pick a random phrase" part will run every time the bot is asked to post something.
+Once you have a web page downloaded, it's quick and easy to pull a random chunk out of it.
+But the "download a random web page" part will run once a day, because it involves making a bunch of HTTP requests to random domain names.

 This time let's start with the `bot.yaml` file: